sourabgowda/LoyaltyApp/README.md

-# Fuel Loyalty and Rewards App - Backend
+# Fuel Loyalty and Rewards App

 This is the backend for a fuel loyalty program, built on Firebase.
 It provides a secure and scalable foundation for a loyalty application, with a role-based system for customers, managers, and administrators.